-Canada is a country of extremes – rugged mountains, glistening waters, lush rainforests, vast prairies, baron wastelands, icy glaciers, extensive coastlines.
+Canada is a country of extremes – rugged mountains, glistening waters, lush rainforests, vast prairies, barren wastelands, icy glaciers, extensive coastlines.
 Though Canada’s scenery is breathtakingly beautiful, it also plays host to unpredictable and potentially dangerous terrain, weather and wildlife.

 We rarely head out for an outdoor adventure with the expectation that something will go wrong, and, most times, everything will go right.
 However, that one time that the unexpected happens…your investment in Trip Safety can mean the difference between a successful outcome and becoming a statistic.

 Whether your activity is during the summer or winter, on land or water, anywhere in Canada; remember the three T’s and follow these simple steps:

 - Always fill out a trip plan

 - Obtain the knowledge and skills you need before heading out.

 Always carry the essentials and know how to use them:

 - Extra clothing